Jose Bastante

 Archaeologist, former Chief of the National Archaeological Park of Machu Picchu

-Archaeologist Jose Bastante is the former Chief of the National Archaeological Park of Machu Picchu, with completed studies in Cultural Heritage Management and doctoral studies in Social Sciences, specializing in History, at the Universidad Nacional Mayor de San Marcos.
-Active member of leading professional institutions, including the Board of Directors of ICOMOS Peru.
-His academic and professional work focuses on archaeology, heritage conservation, cultural site management, research coordination, and sustainable tourism planning.
+Archaeologist José Bastante is a leading specialist in cultural heritage management, archaeological research, and the conservation of historic sites in Peru.
+A former Chief of the National Archaeological Park of Machu Picchu, he has completed studies in Cultural Heritage Management and doctoral studies in Social Sciences, specializing in History, at the Universidad Nacional Mayor de San Marcos.
+He is an active member of several professional organizations, including the Board of Directors of ICOMOS Peru.